jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-02.md

 {{< /q >}}

+Basing value on weight is really basing it on its material density, since denser bodies are heavier.
+This is really a quantitative way.

 Gradually, as humans became more civilized, they chose precious coins as their tool.
+The preciousness is the qualitative way.

-This was to standardize the value and prevent fraud:
+Coins standardized the value and prevented fraud:

 {{< q a="Smith" >}}
 Mints are institutions exactly of the same nature as the aulnagers and stampmasters of woollen and linen cloth.
 Through a public stamp, they ascertain the amount and uniform goodness of those commodities when brought to market.